kleqing/iMessage-Fix/README.md

 ## 💾 Installation

 * All patches file are put in this repo.
 Just download it and read this guide step-by-step or you can download it by click <a href="https://github.com/red-toxic/iMessage-Fix/archive/refs/heads/main.zip">this</a>.
+Just open folder' iMessage Fix'.

 ### ☑️ Step 1: En0 enable